Home

 5. Two belts

-Now let's see how they all work together.
+Now let's see how all these parts work together!

 • As it starts on its way back up a small loop is created behind the scarf of the needle.